Kirk Cousins Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 - Cousins did not record a pass attempt in last week's game versus the Packers.

-- Cousins has thrown for 402 yards (134.0 ypg) on 39-of-62 passing with three touchdowns and two interceptions over his last three games.
+- Cousins has thrown for 402 yards (134.0 ypg), completing 62.9% of his passes and collecting three touchdown passes and two interceptions over his last three games.

 Cousins' Minnesota Teammates